Bristol Bay Fishing Lodge

 Meals at Chatna Lodge

 Meals: Hot-cooked breakfasts.
-Daily guided-prepared shore lunches with the morning catch plus sandwiches and chips.
+Daily guided-prepared shore lunches with the morning catch, plus sandwiches and chips.
 Dinners feature a nightly entree such as prime rib, king crab, fresh salmon, ribs, and more.
 With advance notice, the Lodge can accommodate special dietary needs.
-Sodas are available for purchase.

 Alcohol: The Lodge does not provide alcohol.
-You can purchase any alcohol for the trip while you’re in Anchorage.
-Or, with advance notice, the Lodge will buy alcohol for you and bill you at -cost.
+You can purchase any alcohol for the trip while you’re in Anchorage, or, with advance notice, the Lodge will pre-order alcohol for your stay and bill you at cost.

 Five Salmon Species